freelawproject/free.law/content/launching-a-new-recap-archive.md

 1. We will soon be running our citation extractor across the RECAP Archive to identify citations to opinions in our collection so that they can be analyzed and made into links.

-1. A few details are not quite ready in this tool: Party information is not searchable, we are not syncing the latest RECAP content, and favorites, alerts, and RSS feeds for dockets are not yet in place.
+1. A few details are not quite ready in this tool: Party information is not searchable, and alerts and RSS feeds for dockets are not yet in place.
 We will be adding these features as soon as possible, but decided to launch today so that we could begin getting feedback.
-As always, [get in touch][c] if you are interested in volunteering to help develop these features.
+As always, [get in touch if you are interested in volunteering to help develop these features][c].

 ## Wrapping Up